awesomephant/boulton-website/projects/glyphs.md

 {% sticky %}

 Glyph(s).
 Sculptures, Acrylic on Steel, Wood and Concrete.
-WT in LA, Hoffmitz Milken Center for Typography, Los Angeles, (Pictures by Joshua White), 2017.
+Maps to the Stars, Hoffmitz Milken Center for Typography, Los Angeles, (Photographs by Joshua White), 2017.

 {% endsticky %}